 The Application Process

 DCAC is committed to supporting artists at all stages of their careers and across all disciplines.
-We encourage proposals from those who are actively engaged in their practice and are eager to present innovative, thought-provoking work.
+We encourage proposals from those actively engaged in their practice and eager to present innovative, thought-provoking work.
 We welcome applications from all artists and do not discriminate on any basis.
+Proposals are reviewed quarterly by DCAC’s Visual Arts Committee according to the evaluation schedule below.

 Application Requirements